fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/04_null_pointers.md

 <div class="note warning">

 The above program may work for you.
-It's possible because UNDEFINED BEHAVIOUR MEANS EVERYTHING CAN HAPPEN, including "seems to work".
+It's possible because **undefined behaviour means everything can happen, including "seems to work" behaviour**.
 Do not rely on this, it's just a random accident where you got lucky.
 </div>

 ### uninitialized pointer